neoforged/NeoForge/docs/README.md

 # Installing NeoForge

-Go to [CurseForge][CurseForge] project, select the minecraft version and installer, and run it.

-You can download the installer for the *Recommended Build* or the *Latest build* there.
+You can download the installer for the *Recommended Build* or the *Latest build* at [NeoForged].
 Latest builds may have newer features but may be more unstable as a result.
 The installer will attempt to install Forge into your vanilla launcher environment, where you can then create a new profile using that version and play the game!